 - Past Medical History – Sleep apnea.
 Uses a CPAP nightly.
 You ask if what he is feeling now has ever happened before.
 Sean says he can’t remember.

-- Last In/Last Out – Box lunch at around 12 noon.
-Cold cut sandwich, potato chips and the chocolate chip cookie.
+- Last In – Box lunch at around 12 noon.
+Cold cut sandwich with mayonnaise, potato chips, and the chocolate chip cookie.
 Sean has been drinking bottled water all day.
 The bottle he drank at lunch was his fourth bottle of the day.
 You ate the exact same lunch.

 You ask Sean if you may take his pulse.
 You explain that just like when we visit the doctor, this is part of understanding why a person is not feeling well.
 Sean agrees.
 He tells you the pain in his upper right back shoulder is increasing.
-Remember, we never tell the patient that we are measuring their respiratory rate
+Remember, we never tell the patient that we are measuring their respiratory rate.
+Patients have a tendency to slow down their breathing if they know their respiratory rate is being measured – another nugget of information you’ll learn in the Wilderness First Aid course.

 - Heart Rate: 76